piogrammer/USB_ADXL345/README.md

 For commercial printers, the schematic diagram of the control panel may not be published, and SPI using MCU may not be a viable option
 For your old DIY printer, you may use a low-performance AVR single-chip computer, there is no remaining performance to connect an ADXL345
 This module integrates stm32f103c6 high-performance ARM single-chip computer (Taobao retail price is about 3 yuan), uses this single-chip computer to operate ADXL345, and transfers data through USB to X86 motherboard

+PCB is designed for 0603 components, but unfortunately I lost these treasures, so I had to use 0805 components to cope temporarily.
+If you want to clone this project, I suggest you use 0603 component.
 ![图片](https://user-images.githubusercontent.com/53431902/168425228-30f2f151-d220-42e4-b611-f589e2e4b367.png)

 This module is suitable for all 3D printers equipped with klipper firmware to achieve resonance measurement, especially for old or commercial machines